OutSystems/docs-bestpractices/src/automated-testing/web-ui-testing.md

 Imagine a scenario where you want to select an element from an autocomplete widget.
 You would have to click the widget, wait for the dropdown, do your search, and then send “Enter.”
 Instead of building your test with all these individual interactions, you can build a reusable interaction test object that does all these steps for the value given in just one test step.

-Those encapsulated complex interactions allow you to modify them once after a change in behaviour, instead of forcing you to review all test cases where you were using it.
+Those encapsulated complex interactions allow you to modify them once after a change in behavior, instead of forcing you to review all test cases where you were using it.

 ### Assertions